microsoft/DirectX-Specs/d3d/WorkGraphs.md

 > This section is proposed and not supported yet.
 Details need to be proven out and refined across hardware vendors, and this process might require a lengthy incubation period.
 The vision should be useful for everyone to see though: This is a potential way that work graphs could support more than just compute shaders.

-With graphics nodes at the leaves of a work graph, `DrawInstanced()`, `DrawIndexedInstanced()` and `DispatchMesh()` calls can be requested just like any other graph node, by enqueueing a record with `Draw*/DispatchMesh` specific arguments to the node, including index and vertex buffer bindings.
+With graphics nodes at the leaves of a work graph, `DrawInstanced()`, `DrawIndexedInstanced()` and `DispatchMesh()` calls can be requested just like any other graph node, by enqueueing a record with `Draw*/Mesh` specific arguments to the node, including index and vertex buffer bindings.
 Since there can be more than one graphics node in the work graph, this implies the system being able to switch between what graphics program is running on the fly, something that has not been exposed by D3D on PC before.

 Three node launch types are listed earlier in the spec that support [programs](#program) with graphics shaders:

-[Draw launch nodes](#draw-launch-nodes): invoke a [graphics program](#program) like `DrawInstanced()` [DrawIndexed launch nodes](#drawindexed-launch-nodes): invoke a [graphics program](#program) like `DrawIndexedInstanced()` [DispatchMesh launch nodes](#dispatchmesh-launch-nodes): invoke a [mesh shading program](#program) like `DispatchMesh()`
+[Draw launch nodes](#draw-launch-nodes): invoke a [graphics program](#program) like `DrawInstanced()` [DrawIndexed launch nodes](#drawindexed-launch-nodes): invoke a [graphics program](#program) like `DrawIndexedInstanced()` [Mesh launch nodes](#mesh-launch-nodes): invoke a [mesh shading program](#program) like `DispatchMesh()`

 > Initial private experimentation is being done with just mesh nodes, reported via unreleased [D3D12_WORK_GRAPHS_TIER_1_1](#d3d12_work_graphs_tier).
 While this spec description can be public, the implementation isn't yet ready to be public.